-McClees, currently a policy counsel at the Virginia Supreme Court, formerly served as Policy Analyst at the Virginia State Board of Elections where he grapples with election-related disputes such as recounts, policy questions involving regulations and petitions, and where he writes legislation that aims to increase access to the ballot throughout the Commonwealth.
-Though he describes his work as "heading feet first into the fire," he gathered as much experienceas he could while a law student at William and Mary.
+McClees, currently a policy counsel at the Virginia Supreme Court, formerly served as Policy Analyst at the Virginia State Board of Elections where he grappled with election-related disputes such as recounts, policy questions involving regulations and petitions, and where he wrote legislation that aimed to increase access to the ballot throughout the Commonwealth.
+Though he described his work as "heading feet first into the fire," he gathered as much experience as he could while a law student at William & Mary.

 McClees comments that "The atmosphere at the law school is astounding" for assisting students in getting their ideas off the ground.
 He added, "every legal position I have had since I began the study of law has come directly through networkingwith my W&M classmates."

 Palmore came to William & Mary with a strong interest and background in elections.
 Palmore spent six years working in politics before he entered law school, including positions as Deputy Policy Director to Jerry Kilgore's 2005 gubernatorial campaign and as Campaign Manager to former Congresswoman Thelma Drake's 2004 congressional campaign.
-Jeff now works for Virginia Governor Robert McDonnell as both Deputy Counselor to the Governor and Director of Policy Development.
-In these roles, he works on a wide range of issues (including election law) and is involved with setting the Governor's legislative agenda, crafting polices, assisting with the legislative redistricting process, and serving as in-house counsel to the Governor, the Cabinet, and the staff.
+After law school, Jeff worked for Virginia Governor Robert McDonnell as both Deputy Counselor to the Governor and Director of Policy Development.
+In these roles, he worked on a wide range of issues (including election law) and was involved with setting the Governor's legislative agenda, crafting polices, assisting with the legislative redistricting process, and serving as in-house counsel to the Governor, the Cabinet, and the staff.
 Palmore is now an Associate at Reed Smith in Richmond.

 Beginning her studies at William and Mary, Liz brought a passion for politics and elections.
 Howard worked as the Chief Financial Officer for the Tennessee Democratic National Committee before law school, so began law school with a first-hand understanding of campaign finance compliance standards and the work that law firms do to help clients in this area.
 Seeking more opportunities to engage those issues on campus and in her studies, Howard co-founded a new student organization, the Election Law Society, which has since served as the vehicle for many students to become involved in election law issues.
 Through her involvement with the Election Law Society, Howard took classes on campus and in Washington, D.C. where she interacted with election law experts and practitioners.
 "The opportunity to learn from practitioners in DC was truly phenomenal," she says, adding, "In essence, real-time learning using real-life scenarios."

 Liz has held numerous presigious political law positions since graduating from William & Mary Law.
 After serving the General Counsel of Rock the Vote and Deputy Commissioner for the Virginia Department of Elections, Liz is now Cybersecurity and Elections Counsel at NYU's Brennan Center for Justice.
-Howard was previously an associate at Sandler Reiff Young & Lamb, specializing in election law.
-Her practice includes advising federal, state and local political committees and candidates; state and national parties; section 527 organizations; nonprofit organizations and for-profit corporations.
-She counsels clients on complying with state and federal campaign finance and election laws; House and Senate ethics and gift rules; and lobbying and ethics compliance; and represents them before state and regulatory agencies.
-Ms. Howard also advises non-profit organizations on charitable solicitations, corporate governance issues, securing tax-exempt status with the IRS, and the scope of permissible political activities.
+Howard was previously an associate at Sandler Reiff, specializing in election law.
+Her plactice included advising federal, state and local political committees and candidates; state and national parties; section 527 organizations; non-profit organizations and for-profit corporations.
+She counseled clients on complying with state and federal campaign finance and election laws; House and Senate ethics and gift rules; and lobbying and ethics compliance; and represented them before state and regulatory agencies.

 DeLacey is the leader of the Political Law group at Holland & Knight in Washington D.C.
 A political law practice touches on a wide-variety of legal issues including campaign finance, government ethics, lobbying compliance, pay-to-play, white collar, non-profit, and tax.
 It also involves a fair amount of non-legal advice related to politics and plain old common sense.
 He has handled cases that involve the Federal Election Commission, the Senate Ethics Committee, the Office of Congressional Ethics, Inspector General Investigations, Department of Justice investigations, the Maryland Board of Ethics, and the Texas Board of Ethics.
 However, the vast majority of his work involves advice related to political law compliance, which is intended to prevent issues from ever progressing to the investigation or enforcement stage.